 The National Collegiate Club Golf Association (NCCGA) is the governing body for non-varsity college club golf in the United States.
 There are more than 300+ college golf club teams at universities and schools across the country, which makes the NCCGA bigger than NCAA in regards to amount of golfers supported.
 The NCCGA is divided amongst 28 regions across the country, and each region holds two tournaments each semester.
 Teams participate in an attempt to qualify for the NCCGA National Championship, held once per semester.

-Over 100 events planned in 2017 for college students
+Over 100 tournaments planned in 2017 for college students

 What is the NCCGA?